webrcade/webrcade-docs/docs/apps/emulators/nes/index.md

 | Show Menu<br>(Alternate 3)        | ![](../../../assets/images/controller/Xbox Series X/XboxSeriesX_LT.png){: class="control"} &nbsp;and&nbsp; ![](../../../assets/images/controller/Xbox Series X/XboxSeriesX_Left_Stick_Click.png){: class="control"} | Hold down the __Left Trigger__ and click (press down) on the __Left Thumbstick__. |
 | Show Menu<br>(Alternate 4)        | ![](../../../assets/images/controller/Xbox Series X/XboxSeriesX_LT.png){: class="control"} &nbsp;and&nbsp; ![](../../../assets/images/controller/Xbox Series X/XboxSeriesX_Right_Stick_Click.png){: class="control"} | Hold down the __Left Trigger__ and click (press down) on the __Right Thumbstick__. |

+## Battery-backed SRAM

+Some NES cartridges include battery-backed SRAM as a means of preserving state between sessions.
+The NES application supports persisting this SRAM state into the browser's local storage.
+The SRAM contents will be persisted to local storage whenever the top-level menu is displayed (or the game is existed).
+Therefore, the menu should be displayed periodically for games that support battery-backed SRAM to ensure the state is properly persisted.

 ## Feed

 This section details how NES application instances can be added to feeds.